-The Camry is available in four different trim levels: L, LE, SE, and XLE.
+The Camry is available in five different trim levels: L, LE, SE, SE Sport and XLE.
+The Camry Hybrid is offered only with LE and XLE trims.

 Stepping up to the LE adds keyless entry, phone pairing via Bluetooth and a backup camera.